-The recent trends in mobile GIS indicate that crowdsourcing applications are becoming more and more important in different industries.
+Recent trends in mobile GIS indicate that crowdsourcing applications are becoming more and more important in different industries.
 We believe that this process will occur in archaeological field prospection as well.
-In fact, smartphones already became a popular tool for archaeological survey.
+In fact, smartphones have already become a popular tool for archaeological survey.
 But the question is whether the trend is headed into right direction?
-What are the threats and opportunities connected with such democratization of tools?
+What are the threats and opportunities connected with the democratisation of such tools?

-The main goal of the SIG is to start a broad discussion on this topic involving international experts with the aim of establishing standards and guidelines that may serve as “good practice” of Mobile GIS usage in archaeology.
-Within “good practice” we would like to face such topics as:
+The main goal of the SIG is to start a broad discussion on this topic amongst international experts with the aim of establishing standards and guidelines that may serve as “good practice” for Mobile GIS usage in archaeology.
+Within “good practice” we would like to explore topics such as:

 - What could be efficient workflows for data collection of sites and other landscape elements (mobile applications);

 - How to use mobile GIS at different geographic scale of details: Intra-site and off-site;